Glossary

 SMF

-Solace Message Format is a wireline protocol used by event brokers and PubSub+ Messaging APIs.
+Solace Message Format (SMF) is a wireline protocol used by event brokers and PubSub+ Messaging APIs.
 Event brokers also implement AMQP , MQTT, and REST open standard wirelines for use with third party and open source APIs.
 For more information, see Solace Message Format Topics.

 SMRP

-The Solace Subscription Management Routing Protocol enables linked neighboring event brokers to propagate topic subscriptions added by the clients of one event broker throughout the messaging network.
+The Solace Subscription Management Routing Protocol (SMRP) enables linked neighboring event brokers to propagate topic subscriptions added by the clients of one event broker throughout the messaging network.
 SMRP is used for both DMR and MNR.

 SolAdmin Desktop application